truenas/middleware/docs/userguide/index.rst

 Press enter and FreeNAS® will extract the image from the ISO and transfer it to the device.
 Once the installation is complete, you should see a message similar to Figure 2.3d.

 Press enter to return to the first menu, seen in Figure 2.3a.
-Highlight “3 Reboot System” and press enter.
+Highlight "3 Reboot System" and press enter.
 Remove the CDROM.
 If you installed onto a USB thumb drive, leave the thumb drive inserted.
 Make sure that the device you installed to is listed as the first boot entry in the BIOS so that the system will boot from it.
 FreeNAS® should now be able to boot into the Console setup menu described in Initial Setup.

 **Figure 2.3b: Selecting Which Drive to Install Into**

 |10000000000002B50000016CE687B64A_png|